 singing at the edge of the stage.
 Following with popular numbers, 'Superstar

-throughout the venue- it was definitely a night to remember!
+the venue- it was definitely a night to remember!

 The View |